Resources in the URL are lowercase plural. Example: /patients

 API developers who only have the ApiReadAll permission have their customers' requests throttled to one request per five seconds.
 This time includes the execution of the request itself.
 Throttling is relaxed to one request per one second if the API user possesses any other API permission (such as ApiComm, etc).
 This reduced throttle will apply to all API requests, even those falling under the ApiReadAll permission.
 Throttling occurs on a per customer key basis, not a per developer key basis.

 Most API requests take less than a second to complete.
 The exact time will vary with the complexity of the specific endpoint used.
 The API request data flow chain has several links.
 The request is sent to api.opendental.com, is routed to servers at Open Dental, its credentials validated, and sent to the dental office via their eConnector.
 After executing the API method on the dental office's server, the response travels back through the chain to the Developer who made the request.
 This full chain contains 10 hops start to finish.

-Requests made using the local API are not throttled at all.
+Requests made using the Local API or the API Service are not throttled at all.
 All requests are made locally at the dental office workstations and communicate with the running Open Dental Program.
 They do not need to travel through Open Dental servers, reducing execution time considerably.
 API key credentials are still verified via web call to HQ, but are valid for 6 hours.
 This allows the local API to continue functioning during periods of internet downtime.